 While there, I ordered a drink and chose to wait until I was back on the ship to get my no-cost Guy’s Burger.
 For families with kids who can’t wait, pack snacks if you can.
 (Remember you cannot take fresh food off the ship.)

-The pool area comprises three pools connected by river-type waterways that we wish were lazy rivers.
+The aqua zone area is made of three pools connected by river-type waterways that we wish were lazy rivers.
 Each water path features a pedestrian bridge crossing over it for those choosing to lounge in the most central area of the “resort” space.

 The largest of the three pools centers around the popular swim-up pool bar.
 Even as the only ship in port, this is the spot where the crowds became overwhelming, and people were waiting 15+ minutes for a drink.
 It’s usually a better idea to try another bar instead or to go inside to order.

 The second pool section was slightly less crowded and certainly less rowdy.
 While not quite as large as the main pool area, it is a bit more family-friendly to those with slightly older tykes.
 Even more family-friendly still is the third pool section, which offers a beach-like gradual entry.

 Around the pools, there were more than enough lounge chairs.
 We were the only ship in port that day, but it seemed like there were enough loungers for three or four ships’ worth of passengers.
 But being the only ship, we enjoyed the extra space and extra chairs to spread out.

 Amber Cove was clearly designed with kids and families in mind.
 Just on the other side of the main pool, across a short bridge over the lazy river, there’s a splash pad with a splash bucket and a mini slide for the littlest ones to enjoy.
 Next to the splash pad is a half basketball court and giant chess set for more fun and games.